 Ballots can be cast prior to Election Day at a designated location The voting equipment used during early voting is the same as the equipment used on Election Day.

-Because of the circumstances states may change some of these practices to make absentee/mail-in voting easier in the lead up to the election.
+Because of the circumstances, states may change some of these practices to make absentee ballot chase/mail-in voting easier in the lead-up to the election.
 It’s important to keep yourself and voters updated.